How to Build an Ecommerce Website: Step By Step Guide

 Having these intentions will assist you in the decision-making for and designing of your website, and will also aid in measuring your overall success.

-For a deeper look into how to find the goals of your business and website, check out our How to Design a Successful Website guide.
+For a deeper look into how to find the goals of your business and website, check out our What Makes a Good Website guide.

 Identifying Your Business’s Goals

 As an online retailer, your goals will most likely vary from those of a local services business or even a local store owner.
 For example, if your online store focuses on handmade jewelry, your goal might be to not only showcase what you have to offer but to also provide insight into your process and discuss where you source your materials.
 Incorporating a sense of transparency and growth is important to your goals and target audience.

 Cultivating a secure base of returning customers is one of the more important goals to have.
 Satisfied shoppers are one of the best ways to organically spread the word about your online business and bring new curious customers to your site.
 Expanding your customer base will help your small business continue to shine and thrive.

 Business goals for an online store can also include sustainable and environmental practices, offering a wider range of products, and finding ways to give back to your customers and community.
 These all tie right back into the main goal of securing a base of consumers who will keep your business growing.

 Using Your Website to Accomplish Your Business Goals